 Who is Eligible:

-Reductions/waivers in the parking fee are considered on a case-by-case basis.
+Reductions in the parking fee are considered on a very limited basis.
 Following are groups who may qualify for a reduction:

 Process to Obtain a Reduction:

-If a College employee believes he/she is eligible for a Parking Fee reduction/waiver, he/she should contact their Divisional Vice President and request a reduction.
+If a College employee believes he/she is eligible for a Parking Fee reduction he/she should contact the Director of Campus Safety and request a reduction.
 The request should detail the basis for the request.

 If a Reduction is approved, the employee shall forward the signed form, together with the reduced fee and other necessary documents as described on the Staff/Faculty Vehicle Registration Form, to the Cashier’s Office, Bresee Hall where a receipt will be issued.
 All documents should then be brought to the Campus Safety Parking Services Office for issuance of the parking decal.